AlexXavierRuiz571/se_project_express/README.md

 It supports basic user authentication and CRUD operations for managing items, along with like and unlike features.

 **Main Endpoints:**

+**Authorization**
 - `POST /signup` – creates a new user account.
 - `POST /signin` – logs in a user and returns a JWT token for authentication.

+**Users**
 - `GET /users/me` – gets the profile data of the currently logged-in user.
 - `PATCH /users/me` – updates the user's profile information.

+**Items**
 - `GET /items` – returns all clothing items stored in the database.
 - `POST /items` – adds a new clothing item (available only for logged-in users).
 - `DELETE /items/:itemId` – deletes a clothing item created by the user.
 - `PUT /items/:itemId/likes` – likes an item.
 - `DELETE /items/:itemId/likes` – removes a like from an item.

-The API works with JSON — clients send JSON requests and get JSON responses with either the requested data or an error message.
+The API works with JSON, where clients send requests and get responses with either the requested data or an error message.

 ---